 Swiss television SRF 1 will broadcast the business magazine program ECO on Monday, 29 January at 10.25 pm, featuring the current state of harmonization of payment traffic in Switzerland.

-The new QR-bill replacing all current Swiss payment slips from January 2019 will make payments even more efficient in the future.
+The new QR-bill replacing all current Swiss payment slips will make payments even more efficient in the future.
 It is an important contribution to the sustainability of payment traffic in a digital Switzerland.
 The QR-bill shows the QR code with a Swiss cross as the identifying feature.
 This Swiss QR Code contains in digital form all the information necessary for payment.

 The most important new features for billers